mobily-enterprises/hooked-api/README.md

 A clean, extensible API framework with resources, hooks, and plugins.

+## Public API Surface

+The API instance exposes only these public properties and methods:

+- `api.use(plugin, options)` - Install plugins
+- `api.customize(config)` - Add hooks, methods, vars, and helpers
+- `api.resources` - Access to defined resources
+- `api.methodName()` - Direct calls to defined API methods

+All internal state is hidden behind underscore-prefixed properties (`_hooks`, `_vars`, etc.) to keep the API surface clean.

 ## Basic API Creation

 Example of the most basic usage: